steveschnepp/blog.pwkf.org/_posts/2025-11-12-rrio-opamp-with-common-components.md

 author: Steve SCHNEPP
 ---

-This project[^cite] is an attempt to understand how RRIO opamps work internally, and to replicate one using very common components.
+This project is an attempt to understand how RRIO opamps work internally, and to replicate one using very common components.

-[^cite]: Originally created in 2023 for [Hackaday.io](https://hackaday.io/project/190900).
+It was originally created in 2023 for [Hackaday.io](https://hackaday.io/project/190900).

 ## Goals